ryannjohnson/django-schemas/README.md

 - **`db_name`**: Returns the model's db.
 - **`schema_name`**: Returns the model's schema.

-*Note: This does mean that database models cannot have fields with the same names as these methods/properties.*
+*Note: This means that database models cannot have fields with the same names as these methods/properties.*

 ### Single-Schema Environments